Snippet-Curator/snippet-curator-docs/src/content/08_roadmap.md

 <div class="collapse collapse-plus bg-base-100 border border-base-300 text-lg">
   <input type="radio" name="my-accordion-3" />
-  <div class="collapse-title font-semibold">Any plans to make its own web clipper?</div>
+  <div class="collapse-title font-semibold">Any plan to make its own web clipper?</div>
-  <div class="collapse-content">At the moment, no. SingleFile currently does pretty much everything Evernote clipper can do.</div>
+  <div class="collapse-content">At the moment, no. SingleFile currently does pretty much everything Evernote clipper can do.
+Making a web clipper from scratch would takes years of effort to have something of similar polish.</div>
 </div>

 <div class="collapse collapse-plus bg-base-100 border border-base-300 text-lg">
   <input type="radio" name="my-accordion-3" />
-  <div class="collapse-title font-semibold">What's the best way to use Discover?</div>
+  <div class="collapse-title font-semibold">Any plan to add AI for ranking notes in Discover section?</div>
-  <div class="collapse-content">It's personal preference.
-I've found, however, it's easiest to rate things as you go.
-I'll usually use my left hand to navigate between notes and right hand to rate notes if I'm on a computer.</div>
+  <div class="collapse-content">No. I like things the way it is right now.
+You have more control over exactly how the algorithm works.
+It's more private and less bloated.</div>
 </div>